Glimpses of Fishing Rock, Near Depoe Bay

 Virtual Tour of Depoe Bay, Gleneden Beach, Lincoln Beach, Otter Rock, Oregon Coast

 (Depoe Bay, Oregon) – The Lincoln Beach area, straddled between Gleneden Beach and Depoe Bay, is a bit of an off-the-beaten path secret in this part of the central Oregon coast.
 But within this stretch, there’s a very hidden beach access – a kind of secret within the secret.

-Fishing Rock State Park is undoubtedly one of the smaller parks in the state park system, although it winds up a somewhat sprawling experience to meander through.
+Fishing Rock State Recreation Site is undoubtedly one of the smaller parks in the state park system, although it winds up a somewhat sprawling experience to meander through.
 You find it off an obscure side road off this part of 101 – a section of the highway that doesn’t afford you views of the ocean, so cool stuff can be hidden behind the trees and homes.
 At the end of the road, a small parking lot gives access to a short trail where you eventually emerge to views like this.

 Don’t be fooled by the other trails wiggling in and around the thick brush: you’ll just get lost.
 They usually dead-end rather quickly.